William J. Abbott

-William J. "Bill" Abbott (born April 25, 1962) is the President and CEO of GAC Media since 2021.
-He is the former President and CEO of Crown Media Family Networks, the parent of Hallmark Channel and Hallmark Movies & Mysteries.
+William J. "Bill" Abbott (born April 25, 1962) is an American businessman who is the president and CEO of GAC Media since 2021.
+He is the former president and CEO of Crown Media Family Networks, the parent of Hallmark Channel and Hallmark Movies & Mysteries.
 When he became Crown Media CEO in 2009, he spearheaded the addition of scripted series for primetime, including Cedar Cove and When Calls the Heart, as well as the launch of the yearly special Kitten Bowl.
 Abbott has been featured in the Cablefax 100 list of top power players every year from 2009 through 2016.
 He also received the Diversity Partner Award from the T. Howard Foundation in 2016.

 Early life and career

 Abbott grew up on Long Island, New York.
-He received a Bachelor of Arts from the College of the Holy Cross in Worcester, Massachusetts in 1984.
-His early work experience includes positions as a spot buyer for the agency Nadler & Larimer in 1984-1985, a research manager for Seltel Inc. from 1985-1987, and a research manager for CBS Radio Networks in 1988.
+He received a Bachelor of Arts from the College of the Holy Cross in Worcester, Massachusetts, in 1984.
+His early work experience includes positions as a spot buyer for the agency Nadler & Larimer in 1984–1985, a research manager for Seltel Inc. from 1985 to 1987, and a research manager for CBS Radio Networks in 1988.
 In cable television, he began work at the start of The Family Channel in 1988 and continued through its later operation as Fox Family Worldwide in various advertising sales and research positions.
 He was promoted to senior vice president of advertising sales for Fox Family Worldwide, and represented both Fox Family Channel and Fox Kids Network for advertising sales, working with Margaret Loesch, whom he followed to the Odyssey Network as it transitioned to Hallmark Channel.

 Crown Media

 Abbott joined Crown Media Family Networks in 2000 as its executive vice president of advertising sales.
 There, he led the national advertising sales operations for the networks, internet services and digital network development and oversaw its offices in New York, Los Angeles, Chicago and Atlanta.
 In 2004, he oversaw the launch of Hallmark Movie Channel.
-During his tenure as EVP of advertising sales, Hallmark Channel’s annual advertising revenue increased from $10.2 million to $223 million.
+During his tenure as EVP of advertising sales, Hallmark Channel's annual advertising revenue increased from $10.2 million to $223 million.

 As CEO

-Abbott succeeded Henry Schleiff as President and CEO of Crown Media, June 1, 2009.
+Abbott succeeded Henry Schleiff as president and CEO of Crown Media, June 1, 2009.
 In his first year, Abbott made a deal with Martha Stewart to create a lifestyle block on Hallmark Channel that premiered in March 2010.
 The following year, Abbott launched Hallmark's "Countdown to Christmas" campaign, and in 2015 featured Mariah Carey in her directorial debut in A Christmas Melody, with 17 new original movies.

 In 2012, he revived the daytime Emmy-nominated lifestyle program The Home and Family Show.
 Abbott also diversified and expanded the network's content to include primetime scripted series including Cedar Cove and When Calls the Heart, an honoree of the 2016 Christopher Spirit Award.
 Separately, he oversaw the 2014 rebranding of Hallmark Movie Channel to Hallmark Movies & Mysteries.